-- (1) The letter "L" denotes the person's long position in the Shares. - (2) These Shares comprise 18,148,000 held directly by Ms. Foo Kaw Jee and 281,005,246 shares held directly by Mr. Lim Kuak Choi Leslie, an executive director and chief executive officer of the Company.
+- (1) The letter "L" denotes the person's long position in the Shares. - (2) These Shares comprise 18,148,000 held directly by Ms. Foo Kaw Jee and 281,277,246 shares held directly by Mr. Lim Kuak Choi Leslie, an executive director and chief executive officer of the Company.
 Mr. Lim is the spouse of Ms. Foo.
 Therefore, Ms. Foo is deemed or taken to be interested in the Shares held by himself and Mr. Lim, and Mr. Lim is deemed or taken to be interested in the Shares held by himself and Ms. Foo under the SFO. - (3) China Everbright Limited holds 100% of the total issued share capital of China Everbright Venture Capital Limited and China Everbright Venture Capital Limited holds 100% of the total issued share capital of Diamond Wealth Global Limited.
-China Everbright Limited also holds 100% of the total issued share capital of China Everbright Financial Investments Limited and China Everbright Financial Investments Limited holds 822,000 shares of the Company.
-Therefore, China Everbright Venture Capital Limited is deemed to be interested in the Shares held by Diamond Wealth Global Limited and China Everbright Limited is deemed to be interested in the Shares held by Diamond Wealth Global Limited and China Everbright Financial Investments Limited under the SFO. - (4) China Everbright Group Ltd. holds 100% of the total issued share capital of China Everbright Holdings Company Limited; China Everbright Investment & Management Limited; Datten Investments Limited holds 100% of the total issued share capital of each of Datten Investments Limited and Everbright Investment & Management Limited; Datten Investments Limited holds 100% of the total issued share capital of Honorich Holdings Limited, which in turn holds approximately 49.39% of the total issued share capital of China Everbright Limited; and Everbright Investment & Management Limited holds approximately 0.35% of the total issued share capital of China Everbright Limited.
-Accordingly, each of China Everbright Group Ltd., China Everbright Holdings Company Limited, Datten Investments Limited and Honorich Holdings Limited is deemed to be interested in China Everbright Limited's interest in the Shares under the SFO. - (5) Central Huijin Investment Ltd. is indirectly wholly-owned by the State Council of the PRC and holds approximately 63.16% equity interest of China Everbright Group Ltd. Accordingly, Central Huijin Investment Ltd. is deemed to be interested in China Everbright Group Ltd.'s interest in the Shares under the SFO. - (6) Unitras (H.K.)
+China Everbright Limited also holds 100% of the total issued share capital of China Everbright Financial Investments Limited and China Everbright Financial Investments Limited holds 986,000 shares of the Company.
+Therefore, China Everbright Venture Capital Limited is deemed to be interested in the Shares held by Diamond Wealth Global Limited and China Everbright Limited is deemed to be interested in the Shares held by Diamond Wealth Global Limited and China Everbright Financial Investments Limited under the SFO. - (4) China Everbright Group Ltd. holds 100% of the total issued share capital of China Everbright Holdings Company Limited; China Everbright Holdings Company Limited holds 100% of the total issued share capital of each of Honorich Holdings Limited and Everbright Investment & Management Limited; Honorich Holdings Limited in turn holds approximately 49.39% of the total issued share capital of China Everbright Limited; and Everbright Investment & Management Limited holds approximately 0.35% of the total issued share capital of China Everbright Limited.
+Accordingly, each of China Everbright Group Ltd., China Everbright Holdings Company Limited and Honorich Holdings Limited is deemed to be interested in China Everbright Limited's interest in the Shares under the SFO. - (5) Central Huijin Investment Ltd. is indirectly wholly-owned by the State Council of the PRC and holds approximately 63.16% equity interest of China Everbright Group Ltd. Accordingly, Central Huijin Investment Ltd. is deemed to be interested in China Everbright Group Ltd.'s interest in the Shares under the SFO. - (6) Unitras (H.K.)
 Limited is wholly-owned by Ms. Joyce S. Kerr.
 Therefore, Ms. Joyce S. Kerr is deemed or taken to be interested in the Shares held by Unitras (H.K.)
 Limited under the SFO.
 Ms. Joyce S. Kerr is the spouse of Mr. Bradley Fraser Kerr and therefore Mr. Bradley Fraser Kerr is deemed or taken to be interested in the Shares held by herself.